Sv-L/rent-auto/README.md

 retrieve data about available cars.
 This allows for updating and expanding the car catalog without manually entering data.

-The "Car Catalog" application assists users in finding the best rental car by providing an easy and convenient way to check and compare different cars.
+The "RentCar" application assists users in finding the best rental car by providing an easy and convenient way to check and compare different cars.
 It simplifies the selection process by providing detailed information about each car and the ability to save favorite options.
 This project helps users